ejp-rd-vp/cde-in-box/README.md

 ```

-**Step 7:**  Running cde in box docker-compose
+**Step 7:**  Running CDE in a Box docker-compose

-Once you have done above configurations you can run `cde-in-box` setup by running docker-compose using the above docker-compose.yml,
+Once you have done the above configurations you can run `cde-in-a-box` setup by running docker-compose using the above docker-compose.yml,
 **IN THE FOLDER THAT CONTAINS THE ./data/triples and ./config and subfolders**

 ```sh